vigetlabs/microcosm/README.md

 central, isolated state.

 Microcosm makes it easier to control and modify state in a pure, centralized way.
-It uses stateless, singleton Stores and Actions, keeping all data encapsulated in one place.
+It thinks of stores and actions as stateless, collections of pure functions, keeping all data encapsulated in one place.

 This design seeks to achieve a reasonable trade off between the simplicity of singletons and the privacy of class instances.